IBM/red-hat-marketplace/workshop/articles/rhm-crc/rhm-with-crc.md

 Using project "default".
 ```

 Select Workspace > Clusters and click on Add cluster.
-Enter a name for your CodeReady Container cluster.
+Enter a name for your CodeReady Containers cluster.

 ![Add Cluster](images/crc-add-cluster.png)